esl family lesson plan

 • Are you married?

-After that, see if your students can come up with their own questions.
-Let them write some examples, then check their grammar afterward.
+After that, ask your students to come up with their own questions and then interview classmates.

 You can delve into some more detailed ways to talk about family members by discussing their looks and personalities.
 There are a lot of words to cover here, so start by brainstorming some vocabulary words together to get your students thinking about descriptive adjectives too.